LimaArrive in Lima in the late evening and transfer to the Hotel Costa del Sol Ramada, located within Jorge Chavez International Airport.

 Rio Ucayali / Pacaya-Samiria ReserveAfter a peaceful breakfast along the blackwater Sapote Creek, explore a small tributary of the Ucayali.
 Species found in the area include primates, sloths, and an enormous variety of birds.
 Continue upriver to the Pacaya-Samiria Reserve.
 Though more species are frequently discovered, the Pacaya-Samiria is home to 450 bird species, 102 species of mammals, over 130 species of reptiles and amphibians, and countless plants.
 In the afternoon, take an excursion into the world's largest wetland reserve to search for monk sakis, saddle-backed tamarins, and red howler monkeys.
 On Caro Lake, you may find flocks of greater ani.
 Enjoy a nighttime boat excursion for a chance to see caimans, capybaras, common potoos, frogs, and other nocturnal wildlife.

 Rio Pacaya / Pacaya-Samiria ReserveSpend the day exploring this flooded realm, inhabited by wading birds such as herons, wattled jacanas, and horned screamers.
 Then venture deep into the rain forest to an igapo (seasonally flooded forest), where plant life is very different from what you have seen along the river.
-Visit the ranger station and continue to explore with your expert naturalists, to search for scarlet macaws, hoatzins, black-collared hawks, and red howler monkeys.
+Visit the ranger station and continue to search for scarlet macaws, hoatzins, black-collared hawks, and red howler monkeys with your expert naturalists.

 Pacaya-Samiria ReserveAfter an early breakfast, board excursion boats to venture even further into the heart of these vast wetlands.
 Birds frequently found here include canary-winged parakeets and spectacular blue-and-gold and scarlet macaws.
 Primates also are fairly common, including gregarious squirrel monkeys.
 Arrive at a ranger station for a short hike to explore the forest.
 After a picnic lunch, cruise along a maze of waterways en route to the ship.
 During a village visit, learn about the lives of the "Ribereño" people who live along the river.
 Accompanied by local guides, stroll through gardens of medicinal plants, learn of ancient folklore, visit a school, or perhaps join in a game of soccer.
 The children are especially excited to show off their school and sing traditional songs.